 But alongside the daily social media that keeps us up to date on the important, not-so important and trivial things, we have our beloved blog.
 We've mentioned it a few times, but we really did start this to share what we were doing with L’s ever so far away family - but what it has become, what it has changed and what it has impacted are huge and were completely unexpected.

-1) Our friends – Lauren and Sarah - best friends to be precise, have come from our blog.
-In the last year, most parts of our lives have become integrated.
+1) New friends have come from our blog.
 We have become each other's support systems, confidants, holiday buddies and more.
-We text, tweet, Facebook, email and share our plans, helping each other along the way.
+We WhatsApp, Facebook, email and share our plans, helping each other along the way.
 Without social media we would have never met!

-2) Then there are our other friends – virtual and those we have met in person.
+2) Then there are our other friends – virtual who we have never met in person.
+These can be anywhere in the world and if trips and travel allow we will try to meet them.
 We love that we have different things in common with different friends, for instance:

 - Similar interest blogs - these are people similar to us, not always gay, but who we get along well with as a couple